AK // SYS LOG

-Today I went ahead and pushed a commit for postfix-book.schema to include a mailForwardingAddress attribute.
-The existing PostfixBookMailForward objectClass contains our mailForwardingAddress attribute, respectively.
+That meant extending the schema.
+I pushed a commit for postfix-book.schema to include a mailForwardingAddress attribute.
+The PostfixBookMailForward objectClass is what carries that field.

 Forwarding